 We review our curriculum annually and work together as a teaching team to ensure that every child in every class has had the opportunity to learn the knowledge and associated skills from the national curriculum at least once.
 We then enhance the curriculum further using 3 key drivers and children’s interests.
 Our curriculum drivers are reviewed annually and changed or adapted if needed.
 Our current drivers are:

-- Ambition – by this we mean that learners are self motivated and keen to extend and develop their learning further.
+Ambition: children are self-motivated and keen to extend and develop their learning further.
+Children aim high and try their best.
 They do this by asking questions, being motivated and inspired and see learning as a life skill not just something that happens in school.
-They set goals and have ownership over what they learn and pursue own interests.
+They set goals and have ownership over what they learn and pursue their own interests